nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Atlas Shrugged"
     author="Ayn Rand"
     special="true"
-    description="I did love Ayn Rand's novels.
-I think I did prefer 'The Fountainhead' for the most part, but this story does a great job at appealing to the ideal side of humanism.">}}
+    description="Ayn Rand wrote many important novels.
+Although I enjoyed 'The Fountainhead' more for the most part, this story is much more relevant to contemporary times.">}}

 {{< book
     title="The Road To Serfdom"